 If the "Save PDF Directory (Optional)" is defined, the final PDF report will also be copied to this location.
-Most Electronic Medical Record (EMR) systems provide tools for uploading and associating office documents, such as PDF reports, with patient records (for example, MediaManager for Epic).
+Most Electronic Medical Record (EMR) systems provide tools for uploading and associating office documents, such as PDF reports, with patient records (for example, Media Manager for Epic).
 Using this option simplifies the task of collecting all of the PDF reports that need to be uploaded into the EMR.
-The name of the PDF report is in the format "LastName\FirstName\Birthdate\TestDate.PDF".
-The radio button options control when the PDF is transmitted to the folder, either when over read and confirmed, or when created and updated.
+The name of the PDF report is in the format "LastName_FirstName_Birthdate_TestDate.PDF".
+The radio button options control when the PDF is transmitted to the folder, either when over read and confirmed, or when created or updated.